tpaternina/tpaternina.github.io/_posts/2021-01-22-learning-javascript.md

 After all, the names of the variables that we create are pointers to the place in memory where the values are stored.

-If you are looking for another way to write functions, Javascript has your back.
+If you are looking for another way to write functions, JavaScript has your back.
 Function declaration uses the `function` statement instead of assigning an anonymous function to a variable:

 ```javascript
 function hello(user) {